 The exascale computing infrastructure being developed as part of EuroHPC is a good step towards enabling researchers to operate at scale.
-There is an opportunity to push this work further; considering that the EU has 1000's of researchers the compute per researcher or even research institute is still very low.
-If these resources are allocated evenly, the risk is that none of researchers have the capability of doing large scale research.
+There is an opportunity to push this work further; considering that the EU has 1000's of researchers, the compute per researcher or even research institute is still very low.
+If these resources are allocated evenly, the risk is that none of the researchers have the capability of doing large scale research.
 To give a sense of scale, one exascale computer is sufficient to train one of the largest language models at the time.

-The NoEs first 24 months of operation have already generated collaborations, research insights, and practical case studies that are helping to advance Al R&D across Europe.
-These signals of success demonstrate how the NoEs are seeding an ecosystem that connects from local capabilities to international priorities, taking strength from the diversity of research interests and opportunities across the continent by connecting researchers and industry in local innovation environments that deliver on-the-ground benefits for citizens, businesses, and society.
+The first wave of NoEs are now nearing the end of their terms.
+This first wave of activity has generated collaborations, research insights, and practical case studies that are helping to advance AI R&D across Europe.
+These successes demonstrate how the NoEs are seeding an ecosystem that connects from local capabilities to international priorities, taking strength from the diversity of research interests and opportunities across the continent by connecting researchers and industry in local innovation environments that deliver on-the-ground benefits for citizens, businesses, and society.
 The breadth of these activities shows the opportunity for Europe to pursue an Al agenda that delivers real-world benefits for citizens and organisations.
+As a new wave of NoEs begin their work, there is an opportunity to build on this success.
 Sustained and increased investment in these networks is needed to reap the benefits of the collaborations established via the ICT-48 programme in the long term.